-Chinese domestic growth demand for nickel and nickel pig iron far exceeds the increase in production of nickel in China over the next few years.
+Chinese domestic growth demand for nickel and nickel pig iron exceeds the increase in production of nickel in China over the next few years.

 With the Chinese Government Steel Industry Restructuring Program, many nickel pig iron producers have been shut down due to poor environmental standards.
-Hence with demand still growing at a rapid rate and supply of nickel pig iron being substantially reduced, demand for nickel pig iron from producers like China Steel is very strong.
+Hence with demand still growing and supply of nickel pig iron being substantially reduced, demand for nickel pig iron from producers like China Steel is still strong.
+The slowdown in China economy starting 2015 has a major effect on the future of Nickel Pig Iron.
+Although the China economy is still growing by at least 6%, the price of nickel ore was greatly affected as their stock pile inventory accumulated from previous years are still available.